Vauban-Cloud/smartsearch/README.md

 ## Prompt Engineering

-The `$add_prompt` array in `.config.php` allows you to customize how the AI responds to user queries.
+The `$ADDPROMPT` array in `.config.php` allows you to customize how the AI responds to user queries.
 Effective prompt engineering can significantly enhance search quality and user experience.

 ### Key Principles for Customizing Prompts